Hydathode

-A hydathode is a type of pore, commonly found in vascular plants, that secretes water through pores in the epidermis or leaf margin, typically at the tip of a tooth or serration.
-These structures help plants regulate fluid balance and filter nutrients, functioning somewhat like tiny kidneys in leaves.
-Hydathodes are found in a wide variety of plants, from ferns to flowering trees, but can also serve as entry points for harmful bacteria.
+A hydathode is a type of plant organ, commonly found in vascular plants, that secretes fluid through pores in the epidermis, usually at the tip or of a leaf.
+They are found in a wide variety of plants, from aquatic plants to ferns to flowering trees, where they play a primary role in guttation.
+Hydathodes help plants regulate fluid balance and filter nutrients, functioning somewhat like kidneys in leaves.
+They can also serve as entry points for pathogenic bacteria.

+Discovery and etymology

+Initially observed and reported in 1877 by Anton de Bary, a German botanist, hydathodes were originally called "water pores."
+Later, between 1895 and 1897, Austrian botanist Gottlieb Haberlandt proposed the modern name combining the Greek words hydat (water) and hodos (way/road).
+Haberlandt later went on to describe the anatomy of hydathodes in greater detail in the third edition of his cornerstone book Physiological Plant Anatomy, differentiating them from simpler openings which are not actively involved in guttation.

 Structure and function

-Hydathodes are made of a group of living cells with numerous intercellular spaces filled with water, but few or no chloroplasts, and represent modified bundle-ends.
-These cells (called epithem cells) open out into one or more sub-epidermal chambers.
-These, in turn, communicate with the exterior through an open water stoma or open pore.
-The water stoma structurally resembles an ordinary stoma, but is usually larger and has lost the power of movement.
-Hydathodes are involved in the process of guttation, in which positive xylem pressure (due to root pressure) causes liquid to exude from the pores.
+Hydathodes are composed of a group of cells spanning from the epidermal layer to the xylem vessels.
+They are primarily composed of modified bundle-end cells with few or no chloroplasts called the epithem.
+The epithem is found directly below the epidermis and is composed of thin-walled parenchyma which connect to the plant xylem via a dense network of tracheid cells.
+The epithem cells open out into one or more sub-epidermal chambers.
+These, in turn, communicate with the exterior through an open water stoma or water pore.
+The water pore structurally resembles an ordinary stoma, but is usually larger and has lost the power of movement (is permanently open).

+Hydathodes are involved in the process of guttation, in which positive xylem pressure (due to root pressure) causes liquid to exude from the water pores.
+This process generally occurs at night.
+Guttation fluid can be taken up again by the plant as it sits on the underside of the leaf.

+Guttation droplets on strawberry.
+Guttation occurs at the hydathodes.